EU Member States: Status of EECC Transposition into National Law

 When asked, the Ministry responded that they will try to meet a deadline for the implementation which is 21 December 2020.

 Communication with the Agency for Communication Networks and Services of the Republic of Slovenia (AKOS-RS) revealed that the draft of new Electronic Communications Act (ZEKom-2) is in the final stages of preparation within the Ministy of Public Administration.

 The public consultation is envisaged until 15 October 2020. [source] Unfortunately, the timeline for its adoption is not yet clear, though AKROS-RS stated “hopefully in the first half of 2021.”

 In accordance with article 124.1 of DIRECTIVE (EU) 2018/1972 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 11 December 2018 establishing the European Code of Electronic Communications, Member States shall adopt and publish, at the latest on December 21, 2020, the legal, regulatory and administrative provisions necessary to comply with the provisions of this Directive.

 It is the intention of the Ministry of Economic Affairs and Digital Transformation (CNMC) that said Directive be transposed into the Spanish legal system before that date through the approval of a new General Telecommunications Law.

 The Swedish Ministry of Infrastructure has commented, that due to unforeseen circumstances there is a slight delay in the implementation.
-The plan at the moment is to table a draft law before Parliament (Riksdag) in the fall of 2020.
-It will then come into force in the beginning of 2021.
+The plan at the moment is to table a draft law before Parliament (Riksdag) at the end of summer, 2021.

 ✅ United Kingdom

-The UK is currently under Post-Brexit transition period till the end of 31 December 2020, where it is subject to the rights and obligations of EU membership, including full transposition of EU directives in domestic law.
+The UK, under the post-Brexit transition period active until the end of 31 December 2020, was continuously subject to the rights and obligations of EU membership, including full transposition of EU directives in domestic law.